bradthomasbrown/tiktaalik/atman.md

 there's a lot of duplicates there, we wonder if we can remove them or do something crafty

+`T  =  8   ->   8 | 16`
 `T  =  8 | 16,  U  =  ?   ->   ?  =  8 | 16 | 24 | 32
 `T  =  8 | 16 | 24 | 32,  U  =  ?   ->   ?  =  8 | 16 | 24 | 32 | 40 | 48 | 56 | 64

-what is the pattern for new types? it's just the highest value applied to the union
+what is the pattern for new types? it's just the highest value concated with the union, then unioned with the original union